 When does the iPhone 8 come out?
 Expected to be announced in September for October/November availability in Australia.

 What’s new about the iPhone 8?
-Curved OLED display, no home button, iris scanner
+Curved OLED display, no home button, facial recognition features

 How much will the iPhone 8 cost?
 High premium pricing starting at $1,000+

 Apple is rather solidly locked into annual phone upgrades for its iPhone line, excluding the iPhone SE which has only seen a storage upgrade on its first anniversary of availability.
 This ties in well with carrier plans, as it means that around the time a new iPhone launches, a significant number of carrier customers will be coming off two year contracts, or eligible for "upgrades" under schemes such as Telstra’s New Phone Feeling offer.